This is what it’s like to experience the Oprah 2020 experience for the first time

 After bounding on stage, Hollis wastes no time launching into a very (very) long story about her thinking how she had cancer in her vagina before realizing that she had in fact left a tampon in for three weeks by accident.
 It seems as though she was using the story to say, “We are the same!
 All of us have private parts and delay visiting medical professionals!”
 I think of alternative titles for her talk: “Girl, That’s Disgusting,” “Girl, Why Are You Telling Me This!”
 “Girl, I Am Begging You To Get Off Stage!”

 Maybe this part was to be expected: Oprah is not known for promoting sound medical advice.
-The success of Dr. Phil (recently I caught an episode of his show dealing with a teenage couple that was in love but also occasionally possessed by the devil), and Dr Oz, who has been criticized for promoting quackery, can be traced back to her show.
+The success of Dr. Phil (recently I caught an episode of his show dealing with a teenage couple that was in love but also occasionally possessed by the devil), and Dr. Oz, who has been criticized for promoting quackery, can be traced back to her show.
 The impact of her longstanding flirtation with junk science cannot be overstated.
 An appearance by actress and Playboy model Jenny McCarthy on her show popularized the anti-vaxxer movement, and perhaps even galvanized them to show up and try to convert me to their cause that morning.

 Preaching to the converted